commoncrawl/cc-index-annotations/README.md

 annotation is taken from our web graph, and contains the columns `surt_host_name`, `webgraph_outdegree`, and `webgraph_indegree`.

-The YAML configuration files are:
+The example YAML configuration files of the webgraph example are:

 - `left_local_host_index.yaml`
 - `left_web_host_index.yaml`
+- `left_s3_host_index.yaml`
 - `join_local_outin.yaml`
 - `join_web_outin.yaml`
+- `join_s3_outin.yaml`
 - `action_surt_host_name.yaml`
 - `action_like_surt_host_name.yaml`

+The gneissweb YAML configuration files are similarly named, this naming convention is purely for convenience, the system does not require a 'join' YAML to be named 'join_' explicitedly to work.

 To run the python code, you'll need to install a few things in your virtual environment: